San Diego Breach of Contract Attorney

 Can You Force a Party to Perform on a Contract?

-san diego corporate attorneysForcing a party to uphold their end of a contract is known as “specific performance” in legal terms, and with the exception of real estate disputes, specific performance remedies are often impossible to compel, and this option may only be available in a rare number of situations.
-In most cases, the courts are looking for a monetary solution to a breach of contract.
-What was the result of the failure to perform on the agreement and how much of a financial award is required to make things right for the injured party.
 These cases can become quite complex, and it is often a challenge to calculate the financial impact of a breach of contract.
 Did the failure of your supplier cost you a major contract with one of your own customers as a result of the failure of your supplier to fulfill their part of the agreement?
 Is it possible to find another vendor to fulfill that portion of the contract, and what is the additional cost of that option?

 In most cases the court will look for appropriate financial “damages” to compensate for the breach, as this is a much easier solution to legally and practically enforce.

-The Watkins Firm provides a strong defense for clients who are alleged to have breached an agreement in San Diego or Southern California.
+The Watkins Firm provides a strong defense for clients who are alleged to have breached an agreement in San Diego or anywhere in California.
 If you are a business owner, executive, company or individual who has been accused of breaching a contract you can draw upon nearly four decades of proven breach of contract defense strategies.
 In reality, the Watkins Firm is able to resolve the majority of business disputes such as a breach of contract through leveraged negotiation.
 The victim of a breach of contract has a legal obligation to take prudent, timely and reasonable action to mitigate the damages associated with the breached agreement.
 The failure to do so is a strong defense in these cases.

 While these cases are extremely fact specific there are several affirmative defenses and proven strategies to defend allegations of a contract breach.
-We work to negotiate a settlement which protects our clients while often providing the opportunity to repair part or all of the breach in question.
+We work to negotiate a settlement that protects our clients while often providing the opportunity to repair part or all of the breach in question.
 Mediation is an effective, confidential and private legal venue which is required of any case which is moving toward litigation.
 Many contracts specifically stipulate arbitration in place of trial in a Court of Law.
 Your Watkins Firm breach of contract defense attorney will work with you to identify potential resolutions and resolve the matter with opposing parties and their counsel.

-Contact Experienced San Diego Breach of Contract Lawyers
+Experienced San Diego Business Law Lawyers